 In late March, the Catholic Community Foundation of Minnesota (CCF) established a new fund to help parishes cope with the impact of the COVID-19 pandemic.
 The Minnesota Catholic Relief Fund (MCRF) provides emergency support to help Catholic parishes and schools tackle new and unexpected challenges created by a shape-shifting crisis with no clear end in sight.

-In Jordan, MN, St. John the Baptist’s steeple is the highest point in town.
-“We are literally a light for the valley,” says Pastor Fr.
+In Jordan, Minnesota, St. John the Baptist’s steeple is the highest point in town.
+“We are literally a light for the valley,” says pastor Fr.
 Neil Bakker.
 Like many parishes, St. John the Baptist got its first glimpse of the COVID era following Archbishop Hebda’s announcement on March 12 that suspended the obligation for Catholics to attend Sunday Mass.
 Collections the following weekend were down 40 percent.
-“Normally, we’d have 180-200 people at Sunday Mass, but on that weekend, we had maybe 100,” says Jonathan Brandtner, parish administrator and lifelong member of the church.
+“Normally, we’d have 180–200 people at Sunday Mass, but on that weekend, we had maybe 100,” says Jonathan Brandtner, parish administrator and lifelong member of the church.
 “After the state shutdown with the church closed entirely, we figured we’d be lucky to make even that much.
 That’s when we did a cash flow forecast.”

 With Jonathan’s background in accounting, he was quick to reach a grim conclusion.
 “We estimated we’d be out of money by the end of summer, even if we used funds dedicated for other things.”

 Fr.
 Bakker described the early days of the stay-at-home order as a scary time for himself and fellow pastors.
 “We didn’t know what was coming,” he says.
 “At some parishes, income was down 60 to 70 percent.
 With that kind of sudden drop, you have to ask, how do we make our next payroll?”